boggydigital/clo/README.md

 Clo (Command line objectives)
 =============================

-Clo is a Golang module to build declarations of a CLI application objectives - that is flags, commands and arguments.
+Clo is a Golang module to build declarations of a CLI application objectives -  commands and arguments with values.
 Clo parses user provided application CLI input string (args) and returns a structured `Request` object.
 Clo takes care of a `help` command (perhaps more in the future) and makes sure the definitions you provide are not conflicting with each other (e.g. no commands share the same abbreviation).